-the sample $x_2$ has a large angular distance from $w_1$ (about $85^{\circ}$ ).
-This case is favorable in general since one would expect a lower probability of $x_2$ being classified to class 1.
-However, we see that as r increases (difference in norm of $x_1, x_2$ ), the classification margin for $x_1$ decreases from 90° to eventually $0^{\circ}$ .
-In other terms, as the norm of $x_2$ increases w.r.t $x_1$ , the angular margin for $x_1$ to be classified correctly while rejecting $x_2$ by $w_1$ , decreases.
+the sample x_2 has a large angular distance from w_1 (about 85°).
+This case is favorable in general since one would expect a lower probability of x_2 being classified to class 1.
+However, we see that as r increases (difference in norm of x_1, x_2), the classification margin for x_1 decreases from 90° to eventually 0° .
+In other terms, as the norm of x_2 increases w.r.t x_1 , the angular margin for x_1 to be classified correctly while rejecting x_2 by w_1 , decreases.
 The difference in norm (r > 1) therefore will have an adverse effect during training by effectively enforcing smaller angular classification margins for classes with smaller norm samples.
 This also leads to lop-sided classification margins for multiple classes due to the difference in class norms as can be seen in Fig. 1(a).
-This effect is only magnified as $\delta$ increases (or the sample $x_2$ ) comes closer to $w_1$ ).
-Fig. 2(b) shows that the angular classification margin decreases much more rapidly as $\delta$ increases.
+This effect is only magnified as δ increases (or the sample x_2) comes closer to w_1).
+Fig. 2(b) shows that the angular classification margin decreases much more rapidly as δ increases.
 However, r < 1 leads to a larger margin and seems to be beneficial for classifying class 1 (as compared to r > 1).
 One might argue that this suggests that the r < 1 should be enforced for better performance.
-However, note that the same reasoning applies correspondingly to class 2, where we want to classify $x_2$ to $w_2$ while rejecting $x_1$ .
+However, note that the same reasoning applies correspondingly to class 2, where we want to classify x_2 to w_2 while rejecting x_1 .
 This creates a trade off between performance on class 1 versus class 2 based on r which also directly scales to multi-class problems.
 In typical recognition applications such as face recognition, this is not desirable.
 Ideally, we would want to represent all classes equally well.
 Setting r = 1 or constraining the norms of the samples from both classes to be the same ensures this.

 Effects of Softmax on the norm of MNIST features.
 We qualitatively observe the effects of vanilla Softmax on the norm of the features (and thereby classification margin) on MNIST in Fig. 1(a).
 We see that digits 3, 6 and 8 have large norm features which are typically the classes that are harder to distinguish between.
-Therefore, we observe r < 1 for these three 'difficult' classes (w.r.t to the other 'easier' classes) thereby providing a larger angular classification margin to the three classes.
-On the other hand, digits 1, 9 and 7 have lower norm corresponding to r > 1 w.r.t to the other classes the margin for these 'easy' classes as a trade off.
-We also observe that arguably most easily distinguishable class, digit

-1, has the lowest norm thereby the highest r.
+Therefore, we observe r < 1for these three 'difficult' classes (w.r.t to the other 'easier' classes) thereby providing a larger angular classification margin to the three classes.
+On the other hand, digits 1, 9 and 7 have lower norm corresponding to r > 1 w.r.t to the other classes, since the model can afford to decrease the margin for these 'easy' classes as a trade off.
+We also observe that arguably most easily distinguishable class, digit 1, has the lowest norm thereby the highest r.
 On the other hand, Fig. 1(b) showcases the features learned using Softmax augmented with our proposed Ring loss, which forces the network to learn feature normalization through a convex formulation thereby mitigating this imbalance in angular classification margins.